MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 In Dynamics 365 Remote Assist mobile, mixed reality annotations enable technicians and remote collaborators to visually specify an area or particular asset in their environment to look at or manipulate.
 During a Dynamics 365 Remote Assist mobile video call, the technicians will share their environment with the remote collaborator through their rear-facing camera.
 The technician can instantly place mixed reality annotations on their shared environment.
 However, the remote collaborator must place mixed reality annotations on a frozen frame of the technician's shared environment.

+### Add arrow annotation
+To position the arrow:
+- Make sure the arrow is selected in the annotation toolbar.
+- Tap and place the ghost arrow on your device screen
+- Tap and hold on the arrow to rotate the arrow (it can rotate 360 degrees)

+### Add ink annotation
+To determine where you start drawing:
+- Make sure the ink pen is selected in the annotation toolbar.
+- Tap and hold on the screen to start drawing

 ## Annotating for technicians using Dynamics 365 Remote Assist mobile

 1. The annotation toolbar allows technicians to place **Arrows** and **Drawings** into their environment.
 The **Color picker** changes the color of your annotations.
 The **Undo** icon allows technicians to remove the last annotation that they placed in their environment.
 The **Delete All** icon allows technicians to remove all annotations that they placed in their environment (they cannot remove the expert's annotations).